Planning a trip to Iceland? Here are the vital facts you need to know about this unique island in Europe before you visit.

 4. Take advantage of happy hours when you visit Iceland – download Appy Hour app

 Happy hours are BIG thing in Iceland.
 That’s because it is incredibly expensive to eat and drink there.
 Cocktails and wines by the glass are between $25 and $30.
 Food is quite expensive too with entrees around $30 to $40.
 Many fine dining restaurants will offer a multi-course meal 7-9 courses at prices around $100.
 So eat your biggest meal at lunch or during the happy hours which can be as short as two hours or as long as four.
 Download the Appy Hour app which will help find the best deals.
-I love that the app will find the spots closest to you as well.
+I love that the app will find the spots closest to you as well, so convenient!

 5. Use cash sparingly in Iceland- pay with credit cards.